 Traveling to Spain from Canada with an ETIAS authorization

-After an application has been submitted and approved, the ETIAS Spain tourist visa will be sent to applicants by email.
+After an application has been submitted and approved, the ETIAS Spain tourist visa waiver will be sent to applicants by email.
 Canadians will be able to travel to Spain by presenting their ETIAS visa waiver to the border authorities (along with the corresponding passport).

 There are no hard borders between the 26 Schengen countries.
 This means visitors can move freely between within the region without going through any passport controls.
 ETIAS process will be valid for 3-year durations and will allow travelers to spend up to 90 days in the Schengen Area (within any 180-day period).